john-azzaro/Study-Calculators/README.md

 <br>

 ## What is the Calculator Study?
 "Calculator Study" is an examination of basic calculator programming and functionality.
-Doing some research on calculators, there are a *lot* of ways of making a calculator, and after a bit of trial and error this seems to be a personal fit that you might find interesting as well.
-This study includes a variety of HTML and CSS layout and styling designs, as well as a variety of JavaScript code using different tools and coding paradigms such as classes, constrcutors, and some basic OOP!
+Doing some research on calculators, there are a *lot* of ways to make a calculator.
+After a bit of trial and error this seems to be the personal fit for me that you might find interesting as well.
+In any case, this study includes a variety of HTML and CSS layout and styling designs, as well as the use of basic Object Oriented Programming tools (i.e. classes, constrcutors, etc) that make for a pretty snazzy calculator.

 Here are a few questions from the study to explore: